-Located in the heart of downtown Toronto, the largest and most culturally diverse city in Canada, Ryerson University is known for innovative programs built on the integration of theoretical and practical learning.
-Our undergraduate and graduate programs are distinguished by a professionally focused curriculum with a strong emphasis on excellence in teaching, scholarly, research and creative activities.
-Ryerson is also a leader in adult learning, with the largest university-based continuing education school in Canada, and Ryerson engineering is ranked among the Top 10 engineering schools in Canada by Maclean’s and US News.
+Located in downtown Toronto, the largest and most culturally diverse city in Canada, Ryerson University is known for innovative programs built on the integration of theoretical and practical learning.
+Our undergraduate and graduate programs are distinguished by a professionally focused curriculum with a strong emphasis on excellence in teaching, scholarly research and creative activities.
+Ryerson is known for its culture of entrepreneurship and innovation and is recognized as a city builder, as it continues its growth through award-winning architecture and expansion of its campus.
+Ryerson engineering is ranked among the Top 10 engineering schools in Canada by Maclean’s and US News.

-The Department of Electrical, Computer, & Biomedical Engineering in the Faculty of Engineering and Architectural Science at Ryerson University, invites applications for ONE full-time tenure-track position in Biomedical Engineering, at the Assistant Professor level, with a start date of July 1, 2019, subject to final budgetary approval.
+The Department of Electrical, Computer, & Biomedical Engineering in the Faculty of Engineering and Architectural Science at Ryerson University invites applications for a full-time tenure-track position at the rank of Assistant Professor in Biomedical Engineering.
+The appointment shall be effective July 1, 2020, subject to final budgetary approval.

-Candidates must have a Ph.D. degree in Biomedical Engineering (with Electrical Engineering focus) or Ph.D. degree in Electrical Engineering (with Biomedical Engineering focus) or Ph.D. degree in related disciplines.
-In addition, the ideal candidate should be able to demonstrate sound expertise in one or more of following areas: Bio robotics, Bioinformatics, Medical Devices, Physiological Modeling or Medical Imaging Instrumentation.
+Candidates must have a Ph.D. degree in Biomedical Engineering (with Electrical Engineering focus), in Electrical Engineering (with Biomedical Engineering focus) or in a related discipline.
+In addition, the candidate must present evidence of:

-- Demonstrated ability to establish and maintain an independent, externally funded research program;
+- ability to establish and maintain an independent, externally funded research program;

-- Evidence of research collaborations or strong potential/ability to attract industrial collaborative initiatives;
+- research collaborations or strong potential/ability to attract industrial collaborative initiatives;

-- Evidence of strong undergraduate guidance in Design and Innovation (Industrial experience or previous experience of guiding students and researchers will be a definite asset);
+- strong undergraduate guidance in Design and Innovation (Industrial experience or previous experience of guiding students and researchers will be a definite asset);

-- Demonstrated (or the ability to participate in) leadership activities in collegial internal & external service.
+- experience with (or the ability to participate in) leadership activities in collegial internal & external service;